 You don’t qualify for a monthly disability check.
 However…

 If you’d like to know how much backpay you’re entitled to, please leave your name & email address.
 Give us a few minutes to email you back.

 What qualifies me for disability?

 There are hundreds on impairments that qualify someone for disability.
-Some of the more common conditions include degenerative disc disease, depression, anxiety, PTSD, COPD, blindness, fibromyalgia, and asthma, just to name a few.
+Some of the more common conditions include degenerative disc disease, depression, anxiety, PTSD, COPD, blindness, fibromyalgia and asthma- just to name a few.
 Even if you do not have one very serious impairment, a combination of several less serious impairments could be enough for you to collect disability income.
-To get a better idea on all the conditions that social security considers disabling, click here and review the SSD listings.
-Remember- just because your condition might not be as severe as the ones mentioned here it does not mean that you can’t get disability.
-This list is just what social security considers the severity for an automatic allowance.
+To get a better idea of all the conditions that social security considers disabling, click here and review the SSD listings.
+Remember, just because your condition might not be as severe as the ones mentioned here it does not mean that you can’t get disability.
+This list is just what social security requires for an automatic allowance.

 How long until I get my money?